• Skip to primary navigation

 Jump to Recipe

 Looking for jicama recipes, or simply an alternative to traditional French fries?
-Well look no further. 🙂 These baked jicama fries are both deliciously satisfying AND easy to make.
+Well look no further because these baked jicama fries are both deliciously satisfying, AND easy to make.

 Jicama fries with ketchup on a parchment paper lined plate.